con-jo-ry/NaSa/nāmasaṅgīti_multilingual.md

 >> 	zug rngu] em.; zus rngu NyiGyu
 >> 	dgra] em.; dgra NyiGyu

-Supreme and great physician, eminent,
+The best of great physician, eminent,
-Unparalleled in getting rid of pain,
+Unequalled in alleviating of pain,
-A tree that's rich with every medicine,
+A tree providing every medicine,
-Arch enemy against all maladies, (103)
+The foe opposing every malady, (103)

 * 103d, kleśavyādhimahāripuḥ: Unlike VV and the Kangyur translation, the ancient translation, which we follow, does not have a reflex for *kleśa*.